CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 Despite the outcome of the CARA results include the entire range of diameters, throughout the model, most of the variables and parameters are kept in their diameter-dependent form for any possible detailed analysis of intermediate results.
 Only the final quantities shown in output, such as the concentration and the dose, are integrated over the diameter distribution.
-This is performed thanks to a Monte-Carlo integration at the level of the dose (**vD\ :sup:`total`\**) which is computed over a distribution of particle diameters, from which the average value is then calculated -- this is equivalent to an analytical integral over diameters provided the sample size is large enough.
+This is performed thanks to a Monte-Carlo integration at the level of the dose (vD\ :sup:`total`\) which is computed over a distribution of particle diameters, from which the average value is then calculated -- this is equivalent to an analytical integral over diameters provided the sample size is large enough.

 It is important to distinguish between 1) Monte-Carlo random variables (which are vectorised independently on its diameter-dependence) and 2) numerical Monte-Carlo integration for the diameter-dependence
-Since the integral of the diameter-dependent variables are solved when computing the dose -- **vD:math:'^{total}'**, while performing some of the intermediate calculations, we normalize the results by *dividing* by the Monte-Carlo variables that are diameter-independent, so that they are not considered in the Monte-Carlo integration (e.g. :meth:`cara.models.ConcentrationModel.normed_integrated_concentration`).
+Since the integral of the diameter-dependent variables are solved when computing the dose -- vD\ :sup:`total`\ -- while performing some of the intermediate calculations, we normalize the results by *dividing* by the Monte-Carlo variables that are diameter-independent, so that they are not considered in the Monte-Carlo integration (e.g. :meth:`cara.models.ConcentrationModel.normed_integrated_concentration`).

 Expiration